Build a receiver

 telemetrygen traces --otlp-insecure --traces 1

-You should be able to see detailed logs in the console and the traces in Jaeger UI through URL: http://localhost:16686/.
+You should be able to see detailed logs in the console and the traces in Jaeger UI via this URL: http://localhost:16686/.

 Press Ctrl + C to stop the Collector instance in the Collector console.